rust-lang/book/second-edition/src/ch15-06-reference-cycles.md

 ## Reference Cycles Can Leak Memory

-Rust's memory safety guarantees make it *difficult* to accidentally create memory that's never cleaned up, known as a *memory leak*, but not impossible.
+Rust’s memory safety guarantees make it *difficult* to accidentally create memory that’s never cleaned up, known as a *memory leak*, but not impossible.
-Entirely preventing memory leaks is not one of Rust's guarantees in the same way that disallowing data races at compile time is, meaning memory leaks are memory safe in Rust.
-We can see this with `Rc<T>` and `RefCell<T>`: it's possible to create references where items refer to each other in a cycle.
+Entirely preventing memory leaks is not one of Rust’s guarantees in the same way that disallowing data races at compile time is, meaning memory leaks are memory safe in Rust.
+We can see this with `Rc<T>` and `RefCell<T>`: it’s possible to create references where items refer to each other in a cycle.
 This creates memory leaks because the reference count of each item in the cycle will never reach 0, and the values will never be dropped.

 ### Creating a Reference Cycle

-Let's take a look at how a reference cycle might happen and how to prevent it, starting with the definition of the `List` enum and a `tail` method in Listing
+Let’s take a look at how a reference cycle might happen and how to prevent it, starting with the definition of the `List` enum and a `tail` method in Listing
 15-20: